Thacher Hurd: Biography

 In 2012, Hurd's book Zoom City inspired the name of the American technology company Zoom Video Communications.
+Zoom City was a New York Times Best Illustrated Book of the Year.

+His book together with John Cassidy, Watercolor for the Artistically Undiscovered, originally published in 1992 by Klutz, was reissued in 2017 by The Experiment, a New York publishing house.

 Hurd and his wife, Olivia, live in Berkeley, California.
 They have two sons, Manton and Nicholas.
+In 1983, Thacher and his wife built their own publishing house, Peaceable Kingdom Press, which prints cards and posters from children’s books.